ran-sama/tls1-3-flask-wsgi-upload-server/README.md

 ## Generate your own PBKDF2 credentials:

-Edit the derive_key.py with your password and run:
+Edit the derive_key.py with your OWN password and run:

 ```
 $ python3 derive_key.py